 The cost to fly a pet greatly varies depending on the size of the pet (or more actually, their crate), the flight route (longer routes are naturally more expensive), and whether they’re flying in the cabin, the hold or as cargo.

 Generally, I’ve found the cheapest rates for pets are charged by European budget airlines flying pets in the cabin on short-haul flights.
 For instance, Pegasus Airlines in Turkey charges about €9 ($10 USD) for pets in the cabin on domestic flights.
-Rates of €40-60 ($43-$65 USD) are typical for eastern European airlines, although many of the rates charged jumped in 2022 or 2023.
+A pet fee of €40-60 ($43-$65 USD) is typical for eastern European airlines, although many of the rates charged have jumped in recent years.

 For other European airlines, pets flying in the cabin are typically charged about €60 ($65 USD) for short-haul flights, and around €110 ($118 USD) on long-haul flights.

-Pets flying on domestic flights in the United States are typically charged higher rates than in Europe, reflecting the longer distances involved, plus the lower number of airlines.
-Rates of $100-125 USD (about €93-116) for pets flying in the cabin on domestic flights are more typical.
+Pets flying on domestic flights in the United States are typically charged higher rates than in Europe, reflecting the longer distances involved, plus fewer airlines.
+A pet fee of $100-125 USD (about €93-116) for pets flying in the cabin on domestic flights is more typical.

 The rates for pets flying in the hold are usually always higher than for pets flying in the cabin.
 This reflects the larger size of pets travelling in the hold, especially once you include the hefty crates used to transport pets in the hold.
 Often there are stepped rates for different size crates.